There are a lot of

 Do you mostly fly on one airline?
 Or do you like the flexibility of buying through a rewards program or transferring points to different airlines?
 Maybe you make a lot of purchases in a certain category, like gas or groceries?
 All of these things and more can influence your decision and determine which card is best for you.

 Whatever you decide to get in the end, there are some key characteristics of rewards cards that you should consider before applying.
 Below is a brief outline of what to look for in card.
-I’ve broken it down into the sign-up bonus, flexibility, earning potential, unique benefits, cardholder perks and the annual fee.
+I’ve broken it down into the welcome bonus, flexibility, earning potential, unique benefits, cardholder perks and the annual fee.

 Bigger is better, right?
 While that’s mostly true, there are a few other things you need to keep in mind.
-The larger sign-up bonuses, such as the 60,000 points you get with the Chase Ink Plus Business card, generally require you to meet a higher minimum spend.
+The larger intro bonuses, such as the 60,000 points you get with the Chase Ink Plus Business card, generally require you to meet a higher minimum spend.
 For example, you have to spend $5,000 in three months to get the Ink Plus bonus.
 That’s $1,667 a month.

 It’s worth taking a look at your spending habits to see if you can reach the minimum spend before applying for a card.
 If you can’t, then you should consider a card that doesn’t require you to spend as much.
 Or you could plan to make a big purchase or two soon after getting the card.